Saad Bin Zafar: Comeback

+Captaincy career

 In July 2022, he was appointed as the captain of Canada's squad against Nepal's tour of Canada which was scheduled for Nepal's preparation of 2022 Scotland Tri-Nation Series.
 The tour had two One Day matches scheduled but persistent rain had completely washed out the first match however in the second match Canada secured 83 runs convincing win over Nepal.

-In July 2022, he was named in Canada's squad for the 2022 Canada Cricket World Cup Challenge League A tournament.
+In July 2022, he was named the vice-captain of Canada's squad for the 2022 Canada Cricket World Cup Challenge League A tournament.
 In the sixth match of the tournament, against Malaysia, he took his first five-wicket haul in List A cricket.

 In October 2022, he was named as the captain of Canada's Squad for the 2022 Desert Cup T20I Series and also for a bilateral 50-over-a-side three-match series against Oman to prepare for the final event of the 2019–2022 ICC Cricket World Cup Challenge League.
 On 14 November 2022, in Canada's Match against Bahrain, Saad scored unbeaten 29 off 7 balls which made him the second batsman to bat at a strike rate of 414.28, which is the highest strike rate in T20I innings.
 Saad had a very successful stint as the captain of Canada by winning both the T20I series as well as the One Day series of 2022 Desert Cup.

 In November 2022, he was named as the captain of Canada's squad for the 2022 Malaysia Cricket World Cup Challenge League A tournament.
+In the forth match of the tournament against Singapore, he took his second Fifer of his international career.
 He finished the tournament being the third leading wicket taker of ICC Cricket World Cup Challenge League by taking 25 wickets in 14 matches.